TikTok is helping Fortnite bring your dance moves in-game – here's how

 How do I win that Jenga?

 Firstly, you need TikTok.
-You can use the app in-browser, download it for iOS or Android at the TikTok website, or have TikTok text you a download link to your phone.
+You can use the app in-browser, download it from the App Store or Google Play, or have TikTok text you a download link to your phone.

 When you're in the app, you just need to film yourself doing an original dance move and tag the video with #EmoteRoyaleContest – but note that the video must be "no longer than fifteen (15) seconds in length", and use one of Epic's pre-approved dance tracks as music, which can be downloaded here, for the routine.